ankitaeclipse/GREV-PorousMedia/README.md

 ## GREV Analysis

 The GREV analysis was carried out on grayscale micro-CT images.
 Originally these images are 16-bit images and need to be converted to 8-bit images by choosing cut-off based on a contrast adjustment algorithm.
 One such algorithm is the [modified automatic contrast adjustment algorithm](https://link.springer.com/chapter/10.1007/978-1-4471-6684-9_4).
 For this, you need to decide on a low-intensity and high intensity cut-off percentages based on the frequency histogram of gray-level intensities of the 16-bit image.
 The code for this is available in the jupyter notebook, [histogram_analysis]().
 Once you have chosen the cut-offs, use [ImageJ](https://imagej.net/Fiji) to re-quantize the 16-bit image to an 8-bit image.
-This re-quantization is important to generate a non-sparse GLSZM representation of porous media.

 ### What is a GLSZM representation?

 Use the jupter notebook, [GLSZM]() to compute the GLSZM representation of the porous media micro-CT image.
 The GLSZM representation is exported as a excel sheet as using the [GLSZM]() notebook.
 You can visualize it by importing it to MATLAB and using the script, [Visualize_GLSZM]().

 ### How to infer GREV?